-Our current marketing strategy is to maintain distinct brands and brand identification for Toro®, Exmark®, Irritrol®, Hayter®, Pope®, Unique Lighting Systems®, Lawn-Boy®, Lawn Genie®, and BOSS® products.
+Our current marketing strategy is to maintain distinct brands and brand identification for Toro®, Exmark®, BOSS®, Irritrol®, Hayter®, Pope®, Unique Lighting Systems®, and Lawn-Boy® products.

-We advertise our residential products during appropriate seasons throughout the year mainly on television, on the radio, in print, and via the Internet.
-Professional products are advertised mainly in print and through direct mail programs, as well as on the Internet.
-Most of our advertising emphasizes our products, brands, and other valuable trademarks.
-Advertising is purchased by us, as well as through cooperative programs with distributors, dealers, hardware retailers, home centers, and mass retailers.
+Across our brands, we market our professional and residential products during the appropriate season through multiple channels, including television, radio, print, direct mail, email, digital and online media, and social media.
+Most of our advertising and marketing efforts emphasize our brands, products, features, and other valuable trademarks.
+Advertising is purchased by us, through our agency partners, as well as through cooperative programs with distributors, dealers, and retailers.